CadQuery/cadquery/doc/examples.rst

 .. cadquery::
     :height: 400px

-    #parameter definitions
+    # parameter definitions
-    p_outerWidth = 100.0 #Outer width of box enclosure
+    p_outerWidth = 100.0 # Outer width of box enclosure
-    p_outerLength = 150.0 #Outer length of box enclosure
+    p_outerLength = 150.0 # Outer length of box enclosure
-    p_outerHeight = 50.0 #Outer height of box enclosure
+    p_outerHeight = 50.0 # Outer height of box enclosure

-    p_thickness =  3.0 #Thickness of the box walls
+    p_thickness = 3.0 # Thickness of the box walls
-    p_sideRadius =  10.0 #Radius for the curves around the sides of the box p_topAndBottomRadius =  2.0 #Radius for the curves on the top and bottom edges of the box
+    p_sideRadius = 10.0 # Radius for the curves around the sides of the box p_topAndBottomRadius = 2.0 # Radius for the curves on the top and bottom edges of the box

-    p_screwpostInset = 12.0 #How far in from the edges the screw posts should be place. p_screwpostID = 4.0 #Inner Diameter of the screw post holes, should be roughly screw diameter not including threads p_screwpostOD = 10.0 #Outer Diameter of the screw posts.\nDetermines overall thickness of the posts
+    p_screwpostInset = 12.0 # How far in from the edges the screw posts should be place. p_screwpostID = 4.0 # Inner Diameter of the screw post holes, should be roughly screw diameter not including threads p_screwpostOD = 10.0 # Outer Diameter of the screw posts.\nDetermines overall thickness of the posts

-    p_boreDiameter = 8.0 #Diameter of the counterbore hole, if any p_boreDepth = 1.0 #Depth of the counterbore hole, if
+    p_boreDiameter = 8.0 # Diameter of the counterbore hole, if any
+    p_boreDepth = 1.0 # Depth of the counterbore hole, if
-    p_countersinkDiameter = 0.0 #Outer diameter of countersink.
-Should roughly match the outer diameter of the screw head p_countersinkAngle = 90.0 #Countersink angle (complete angle between opposite sides, not from center to one side) p_flipLid = True #Whether to place the lid with the top facing down or not. p_lipHeight =  1.0 #Height of lip on the underside of the lid.\nSits inside the box body for a snug fit.
+    p_countersinkDiameter = 0.0 # Outer diameter of countersink.
+Should roughly match the outer diameter of the screw head p_countersinkAngle = 90.0 # Countersink angle (complete angle between opposite sides, not from center to one side) p_flipLid = True # Whether to place the lid with the top facing down or not. p_lipHeight = 1.0 # Height of lip on the underside of the lid.\nSits inside the box body for a snug fit.

-    #outer shell
+    # outer shell
-    oshell = cq.Workplane("XY").rect(p_outerWidth,p_outerLength).extrude(p_outerHeight + p_lipHeight)
+    oshell = cq.Workplane("XY").rect(p_outerWidth, p_outerLength).extrude(p_outerHeight + p_lipHeight)

-    #weird geometry happens if we make the fillets in the wrong order
+    # weird geometry happens if we make the fillets in the wrong order
     if p_sideRadius > p_topAndBottomRadius:
         oshell = oshell.edges("|Z").fillet(p_sideRadius)
         oshell = oshell.edges("#Z").fillet(p_topAndBottomRadius)